aidadatahub/aidadatahub.github.io/policy/data-sharing-privacy-policy/index.md

 Parts of the processing is required for us to fulfill our commitments to the dataset copyright holders and to manage what datasets you should have access to.
-Other parts of the processing we are legally required to perform.
+Since we are a Swedish government agency, there are also legal requirements to store most of our communications outside the agency as well as most documents (e.g. data sharing agreements) we create.

 ## What are your rights?